MOV-AI/movai_ce_demos/README.md

 # movai-ce-demos

-**main branch:** main

 This repository will provide you the following:
-- A set of mov.ai flows, nodes, callbacks and their corresponding ros packages (package.xml)
+- A set of MOV.AI flows, nodes, callbacks and their corresponding ROS packages (package.xml)
-- The repository will provide mov.ai flows to be run in combination with the ignition simulator and rviz will create a set of robot actions.
+- The repository will provide MOV.AI flows to be run in combination with the Ignition simulator and rviz will create a set of robot actions.
 - The flows and the corresponding functionalities are described below.

 ## Release Status